Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Introduction

-\begin{remark} The upper bound on the uniform null-controllability time matches the one obtained in \cite{lissy2012link} with $M=1$, as we work on an interval of length $2L$.
-The lower bound is however slightly worse than the one from \cite{lissy2015explicit} due to the behavior of the eigenfunctions of our system. \end{remark}
+\begin{remark} The upper bound on the uniform null-controllability time for $\sigma\le0$ matches the one obtained in \cite{lissy2012link} with $M=1$, as we work on an interval of length $2L$.
+The lower bound is however slightly worse than the one from \cite{lissy2015explicit} due to the behavior of the eigenfunctions of our operator at the left endpoint.
+We insist on the fact that, similarly to the Coron-Guerrero case with negative velocity, there is a time regime where the limit system is null-controllable, but the cost of the viscous system blows up as $\eps$ goes to $0$. \end{remark}

-We also provide a description of some admissible control function $h$ for times large enough.
+We also provide a description of some admissible control function $h^\eps$ for times large enough.